ChristianOrr/feature-attribution-methods-jax/README.md

  - Not class discriminative (doesn't localize the category in the image), shown in [Grad-CAM].

 ### Guided Backpropagation

+The relu layers of the original classification model are replaced with guided relu layers.
+Guided relu layers zero negative values in both the forward and backward directions.
+The gradients of the input image from the model with guided relu layers are then used as the saliency map.

 #### Requirements:
  - Classification Model: A convolutional neural network.